 The Sports Neurology Clinic (TSNC) offers a 1-2 year fellowship in sports neurology.
-The goal of the program is to train outstanding clinicians and researchers with expertise in the diagnosis and management of neurologic sports injuries.
+The goal of the program is to train outstanding clinicians and researchers with expertise in the diagnosis and management of concussion, post-concussion syndrome and other neurologic conditions in athletes.

 The fellowship program is directed by Dr. Jeffrey Kutcher, who founded the first sports neurology fellowship in the United States at the University of Michigan in 2012.
 In 2016 he launched The Sports Neurology Clinic, which is dedicated to protecting the brain health of athletes at all levels of play and the training of future sports neurologists.